voodoohop/voodoohop-ableton-tools/README.md

 Want to beta test my Ableton Live DJing and harmonic mixing addons?

 - shows the waveforms of tracks playing in a convenient floating window
-- reads the warp markers of the audio files and shows the properly warped waveform with the aligned playing positions
+- reads warp markers of audio files and shows the properly warped waveform with the aligned playing positions
-- if you have a software like Mixed in Key or the free Keyfinder it will read the key tags and color the waveforms accordingly
+- when the audio has key information (e.g. tagged by Mixed in Key or the free Keyfinder) it will read the key tags and color the waveforms accordingly
-- transposing the clips in live will change the color of the waveform allowing you to quickly match the audio harmonically
+- transposing the clips in Live will change the color of the waveform allowing you to quickly match the audio harmonically
-- harmonic wheel showing relationship between playing songs and how pitching them will change their harmony
+- harmonic wheel shows relationship between playing songs and how pitching them will change their harmony
 - choose between different key notations (camelot, open key and traditional)
 - midi-mappable zoom of the waveforms
 - apart from the tracks that are currently playing it will also show the waveform and harmony of the clip currently selected in live's detail view